vimlet/eon/eon-docs/release/tutorial/entries/[1]Tutorial/[3]To-Do List Tutorial.md

 Since we need to import multiple components we are passing an `Array` with their paths, but you can also pass a single `String` path if you only want to import one.

  ## Setting up the main structure
- We are going to start by adding the static components that will be loaded with the document, that is, those that are not created dynamically by the user interaction.
+ We are going to start by declaring the main `html` structure and the static Eon components that will be loaded with the document, that is, those that are not created dynamically by the user interaction.

 ```[html]
 <body>